-- The effect of operating activities led to an increase in capital surplus during the reporting period, mainly as a result of the implementation of a study regarding the annuity take up rate, and the implementation of the "Circular Regarding Tariff Updating in Renewable Health Insurance Policies", which were partially offset by the "Demographic Assumptions Circular". - The effect of economic activity led to an increase in capital surplus in the reporting period mainly due to an increase in the risk-free interest rate, which increased the recognized own funds in respect of SCR and decreased the solvency capital requirement (SCR).
-This effect was partially offset as a result of negative returns on investment portfolios. - For further details about significant effects on the economic solvency ratio's components, see Section 1a above.
+- The effect of operating activities caused a decrease in capital surplus during the reporting period, mainly due to the implementation of actuarial studies, including the revision of assumptions on expected cancellation and settlement rates in savings policies.
+Those effects were partially offset by property & casualty activity. - The effect of economic activity led to an increase in capital surplus in the reporting period mainly due to an increase in the risk-free interest rate, which increased the shareholders' equity in respect of SCR and decreased the solvency capital requirement (SCR) as well as from positive returns in investment portfolios.
+This effect was partially offset as a result of increases in the Consumer Price Index. - For more information about significant effects on the economic solvency ratio's components, see Section 1a above.